mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * red - source line is the source of an error or failed expectation, or is in the stack of an error

+* Refactoring
+  * to rename a symbol
+    * can rename from any reference, not just definition
+    * right-click and select "Rename Symbol"
+    * enter new name
+    * will change all occurrences
+    * files with changes are not automatically saved; must do manually
+  * to extract code from a function or method into a new function or method
+    * select lines of code
+    * click light blub icon
+    * select one of
+      * "Extract to inner function"
+      * "Extract to function in module scope"
+      * "Extract to constant in enclosing scope"
+    * enter name for new function

+* Search
+  * can for a string (default) or regular expression (toggle .* button in popup)
+    * do not surround regular expression with slashes
+  * can be case-sensitive (toggle button in popup)
+  * can only find whole words (toggle button in popup)
+    * ex. when enabled, "class" does not match "className"
+  * to search only in current file, press cmd-f
+  * to search all files in current workspace, press cmd-F of select "View...Search"
+  * click left and right arrows in popup to move to previous and next matches

 * Tab Navigation
   * to navigate to tabs to the right - "Open Next Editor", press ctrl-right (you added) cmd-{ or ctrl-tab